LucianGrx/strapi-backend-licenta/README.md

 ## 📝 Notes

 - After your app is deployed, visit the `/admin` endpoint to create your admin user.
 - Railway's filesystem is ephemeral which is why any changes to the filesystem are not persisted between deploys.
-This is why, this example uses Cloudinary for storage.
+This is why, this example uses Cloudinary for storage..